Landlord-Tech/opp-landing-page/landlords/landlords.md

 sec1Heading: Why Choose OurPetPolicy?
 sec1Text: To build the best pet policy platform we brought together a team of lawyers, landlords, and property managers, from many different states and backgrounds.
-OurPetPolicy is made to eliminate potential loopholes, set transparent rules and expectations for tenants, and is easy to manage.
+OurPetPolicy was made to eliminate potential loopholes, set transparent rules and expectations for tenants, and is easy to manage.
 In just a few minutes, you can add your rental properties, customize your lawyer-vetted policy for your state, and send a contract to your tenant for